klaypso/AdapNet-Semantic-Segmentation/README.md

 This repository facilitates the TensorFlow implementation of AdapNet, enabling you to train your model on any dataset and evaluate the results in terms of the mean IoU metric.

-It can be further integrated with
+It can be further integrated with the [CMoDE](https://github.com/DeepSceneSeg/CMoDE) fusion scheme for multimodal semantic segmentation.

+If you find this useful